Rajasekaran007/northwind-sales-analysis/README.md

 1. Which products generate the most revenue?
 2. Which countries drive the most revenue?
 3. How does revenue trend over time, and is there seasonality?
-4. *(Dashboard, in progress)* — What does a stakeholder-facing summary look like?
+4. What does a stakeholder-facing summary look like?

 ## Key Findings
 - **Côte de Blaye** is the top revenue-generating product, contributing nearly